Connect with others who understand.

 • Drinking plenty of water

-When symptoms are harder to control, nutritionists suggest pureed foods, soups, and other blended meals.
+When symptoms are harder to control, nutritionists may recommend pureed foods, soups, and other blended small meals.
 “I may be drinking smoothies forever,” said one member.

-In some studies, Botulinum Toxin (Botox), a nerve-blocking agent, has been shown to provide modest improvement in gastroparesis symptoms.
-The drug is injected directly into the pylorus, the opening from the stomach to the small intestine.
-Although Botox is not generally recommended for gastroparesis, some members of MyMSTeam report success with the treatment.
+Use of botulinum toxin (Botox) has been studied in gastroparesis with controversial results.
+The drug, a nerve-blocking agent, is injected directly into the pylorus, the opening from the stomach to the small intestine.
+Although the most recent studies do not recommend this drug for gastroparesis, some members of MyMSTeam report success with the treatment.
 “A Botox injection did the trick.
 I can now eat anything I want and have regained my weight,” said one member.

 Surgery

-Gastric electrical stimulation may be considered when medications fail to relieve symptoms.
-A gastric pacemaker is implanted in the stomach using minimally invasive, laparoscopic surgery.
-The small device uses gentle electrical impulses that stimulate stomach muscles to move contents through the digestive tract and relieve symptoms.
-The device has been approved by the FDA as a Humanitarian Use Device for diabetic and idiopathic gastroparesis.
+Another option is gastric electrical stimulation.
+This treatment is considered when medications don’t help.
+A gastric electrical stimulation device is implanted in the stomach using minimally invasive, laparoscopic surgery.
+The small device sends gentle electrical impulses to the stomach muscles, helping food move through the digestive tract and relieving symptoms.

 Complementary and Alternative Therapies